 “Titan is a benign environment.
 There isn’t a life-limiting aspect of the environment, in that sense which is nice,” said Elizabeth Turtle, principal investigator for the Dragonfly mission from Johns Hopkins University Applied Physics Laboratory (APL).

-“Dragonfly is designed to go back, build on what we’ve learned and answer the fundamental unknowns that remain about Titan.”
+“Dragonfly is designed to go back, build on what we’ve learned and answered the fundamental unknowns that remain about Titan.”

 The Dragonfly mission will receive funding in 2019 and will become a part of the New Frontiers project, joining the New Horizons probe (Pluto) and Juno spacecraft (Jupiter).